simon-nystrom/simon-nystrom.github.io/posts/ktor-contextual-serialization.md

 Ktor is a Kotlin framework for building web applications and HTTP services.

-This blog post will focus on an issue I ran into recently in regards to JSON serialization when using Ktor (adding contextual serialization).
+This blog post will focus on an issue I ran into recently concerning to JSON serialization when using Ktor (adding contextual serialization).

 If you're into Kotlin and you haven't tried Ktor yet, I highly suggest you try it out.
 You can read more about Ktor [here](https://ktor.io/docs/welcome.html).